AdvaiyaLabs/Freshdesk-with-Nexmo-SMS/README.md

 -   Make SMS dynamic by using Freshdesk placeholder.

-## Steps to use Nexmo configuration with Freshdesk
+## Steps to use Freshdesk with Nexmo SMS

-1. Login with admin credentials.
+1. Login on Freshdesk with admin credentials.

 2. From top menu, click on **Admin** option.